dbos-inc/dbos-demo-apps/typescript/dbos-nestjs-starter/README.md

 </details>

 ## How does it work?
-First, configure main.ts to start DBOS (optionally register the nest application to attach the DBOS tracing middlewares):
+First, configure main.ts to start DBOS (optionally register the Nest application web framework to attach the DBOS tracing middlewares):

 ```typescript
 // main.ts